excap3r/music-discord-rich-presence-macos/README.md

 ### Auto-Launch on Startup

-To make Music RPC start automatically when you log in:
+To make Music Discord Rich Presence start automatically when you log in:

 1. Open System Settings > General > Login Items
 2. Click the + button
 3. Browse to your Applications folder
-4. Select Music RPC and click "Open"
+4. Select Music Discord Rich Presence and click "Open"

 ## Configuration

 ### Configuration File

-Music RPC stores its configuration in a JSON file:
+Music Discord Rich Presence stores its configuration in a JSON file:
-- When installed via DMG: `~/Library/Application Support/Music RPC/config.json`
+- When installed via DMG: `~/Library/Application Support/Music Discord Rich Presence/config.json`
 - When running from source: In the application directory

 ### Core Settings